davestewart/alias-hq/docs/plugins.md

 ### Path utilities

-As a convenience, Node's `path.resolve` and `path.join` functions are made available.
+As a convenience, versions of Node's `path.resolve` and `path.join` functions are made available.

 This makes it easier to wrangle paths, and defends against errors across various platforms and systems: